Khushi119/C_MOS_INVERTER/README.md

 ![DRC Report Screenshot](https://github.com/Khushi119/C_MOS_INVERTER/blob/fee07ade688a3b4f651c2a82a3818396ece7710e/Fig%2010_Calibre%20Interactive%20-%20nmL%20VS.png)

 7. If all ports in the layout and schematic match, the result will show **Correct**.
-If not, check:
-- Layout port names
-- Label placement
-- The number of ports in both layout and schematic
+If not, check: Layout port names, Label placement, The number of ports in both layout and schematic.

 ![DRC Report Screenshot](https://github.com/Khushi119/C_MOS_INVERTER/blob/0236462dea1726416b6fd433a7a496c86b92708f/Fig%2011_LVS%20Comparison%20Results.png)